Note

 Parallelism

 Limit your application to 5 parallel requests to on-premises models.
-Exceeding this may result in degraded performance or rejected requests for other users.
+Exceeding this will result in a 429 Rate Limit Exceeded error.

 Long-Running & Agentic Workloads